LEVEL 1 (Easy)

 If you haven’t done so already, start your physical conditioning program now.
 Begin by selecting an activity you enjoy doing, as you are more likely to continue with the program.
 While strength is important for lifting a pack, it is way more important to build up your aerobic fitness level and stamina for the long days.

-Cycling, speed walking, aerobics, stair climbing, jogging, rowing machine, skiing, hiking, yoga, and martial arts are all good forms of exercise.
+Functional fitness, cycling, speed walking, aerobics, stair climbing, jogging, rowing machine, skiing, hiking, yoga, CrossFit, and martial arts are all good forms of exercise.
 Practically any exercise that uses large muscle groups and gets you sweating with your heart rate up will increase stamina.

 Begin gradually and build up to where 45 minutes to an hour of your work out is at 80% of your maximum pulse rate.
 Exercise to an intensity level where it is difficult to hold a conversation.
 Schedule a time during the day for this and plan on at least 4 sessions per week at 30 minutes for the first 2 weeks, then increase to 45-60 minutes each day for the remainder.
 We recommend talking to a professional exercise physiologist who can help set up a conditioning program that is good for you.